Core Concepts

 useNode — edit a single node with CRDT

-Section titled “useNode — edit a single node with CRDT”const { data, doc, update, syncStatus, remoteUsers } = useNode(PageSchema, pageId, { createIfMissing: { title: 'Untitled' }, did: currentUserDID})useNode is the powerhouse hook for collaborative editing.
+Section titled “useNode — edit a single node with CRDT”const { data, doc, update, syncStatus, presence } = useNode(PageSchema, pageId, { createIfMissing: { title: 'Untitled' }, did: currentUserDID})useNode is the powerhouse hook for collaborative editing.
 It gives you:

 - Structured data via